ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var q = How much vitamin c is in 2 apples?;  // string | The nutrition-related question.
+            var q = How much vitamin c is in 2 apples?;  // string | The nutrition related question.

             try
             {